craftcms/docs/docs/cloud/faq.md

 ### Does Craft Cloud support MariaDB?

-No, Craft Cloud only supports MySQL {{ $activeSetVars.dbSupportMySql }}and Postgres {{ $activeSetVars.dbSupportPostgres }}.
+No, Craft Cloud only supports MySQL {{ $activeSetVars.dbSupportMySql }} and Postgres {{ $activeSetVars.dbSupportPostgres }}.
 If you are migrating a site to Cloud, make sure its database can be neatly imported into MySQL 8, first.

 <a id="deployment-rollback"></a>